JaimeLynSchatz/hackers-map/opw-app-draft.md

 Please describe the details and the timeline of the work you plan to accomplish on the project you are most interested in (discuss these first with the mentor of the project):
 from: https://www.mediawiki.org/wiki/Hacker%27s_map

-The documentation for Wikidata can be daunting for new contributors.
+The documentation for Wikidata (and WikiLabs) can be daunting for new contributors.
 This project primarily aims to organize the great material that's out there and create a Hacker's Map that details step-by-step how to get started.
 The Hacker's Map will then be used as part of a mini-campaign to increase participation in the Wikidata project.

 Possible mentors
     Lydia Pintscher, WMDE